 The fitness industry is booming today.
 New gym franchises are opening, more Americans are joining health facilities and many individuals are pursuing personal training as a career.

-There’s a lot more to being a trainer than knowing how to do a few pushups.
-Many establishments that hire fitness instructors require various forms of certification or training, and the job necessitates a specialized skill set.
-Keep reading to see if you’re in shape to get the job.
+Most establishments that hire fitness instructors require various forms of certification or training, and the job necessitates a specialized skillset.
+Keep reading to learn what it takes to become a personal trainer.

 What personal trainers do

-Some personal trainers also work as group or specialized fitness instructors.
-They choreograph and lead classes in a specific routine, such as aerobic exercise, strength training, or stretching.
-Specialized instructors may teach popular conditioning methods like yoga or Pilates, for which they must possess particular skills and certifications.
+Some personal trainers work as group or specialized fitness instructors.
+They choreograph and lead classes in a specific routine, such as aerobic exercise, strength training or stretching.
+Specialized instructors may teach popular conditioning methods like yoga or Pilates for which they must possess skills and certifications.